 How to Get Enough Protein

-It is easy to hit your daily RDA for protein by eating high protein foods at meals and snacks.
-This does not require eating meat all the time.
-There are many protein rich foods out there to choose from, so even if you aren’t a big meat eater, it shouldn’t be too difficult to hit your RDA for protein.
+It is easy to hit your daily RDA recommendation for protein by eating high-protein foods at meals and snacks.
+Contrary to popular nutrition myths, eating a high-protein diet does not require eating meat all the time.
+There are many protein-rich plant-based foods out there to choose from, so even if you aren’t a big meat eater, it shouldn’t be too difficult to hit your RDA for protein.

 - Milk and yogurt